Get the best mortgage deals in France when living abroad

-- Interest-only mortgages allows you to only pay interest throughout the mortgage term followed by a balloon payment of the full principle amount at maturity.
+- Interest-only mortgages allow you to only pay interest throughout the mortgage term followed by a balloon payment of the full principle amount at maturity.

-- These kind of mortgages are less common in France and the criteria for qualifying tends to be higher than for regular fixed term mortgages.
+- These kinds of mortgages are less common in France and the criteria for qualifying tend to be higher than for regular fixed-term mortgages.

-- Bridge loans of up to 2 years for customers needing financing for a new property whilst still owning their previous.
+- Bridge loans of up to 2 years for customers needing financing for a new property whilst still owning their previous one.

 If you now find yourself wanting to explore your mortgage options for a property in France, please leave your information and Homevest will take it from there.